 State and Revolution is one of the most profound texts generated by the workers' movement.
 It summarized a century of thought on state and revolution.
 But there are limitations, the most serious of which is Lenin's inadequate assault on democratic theory (!).

 As seen above, Lenin says that under capitalism few workers develop a revolutionary consciousness.
-He cites the example of the German Social Democratic Party, with one out of fifteen million workers in its ranks.
+He cites the example of the German Social Democratic Party, with one million out of fifteen million workers in its ranks.
 But Lenin also consistently speaks of the proletarian semi-state as "the people armed" and so on.
 There is no consideration that the revolution may have to be made, and power wielded, by less than the entirety of the working class.
 Compare to Bordiga: "Indeed only an advanced minority can have the clear vision of a collective action which is directed towards general ends that concern the whole class and which has at its core the project of changing the whole social regime.
 Those groups, those minorities, are nothing other than the party" ("Party and Class," 1921).
 On the other hand, in one passage Lenin does define the dictatorship of the proletariat as "the organization of the vanguard of the oppressed as the ruling class" (chapter 5, section 2).
 At any rate, we won't know until afterwards how many workers will take part in the revolution.
 The main thing is to remember Bordiga's warning that it would be nonsense to make the revolution a matter of gaining a certain threshold of popular support.

 Lenin argues that socialism will allow for a great expansion of democracy and that workers will become involved in all aspects of politics.
 Conversely, capitalist democracy is criticized almost solely on the grounds that it is exclusive, that its reality does not live up to its ideal.
 Nowhere do we see Lenin repeat Marx's point that democracy is a product of the capitalist economy (cf. Grundrisse).
 Yet Pannekoek, whom Lenin derides in passing, repeats this insight very well: "The inner untruthfulness of political democracy is not an artful trick invented by deceitful politicians.
 It is the reflection, hence an instinctive consequence, of the inner contradictions of the capitalist system.
 Capitalism is based upon the equality of citizens, private owners, free to sell their commodities--the capitalists sell the products, the workers sell their labor power.
 By thus acting as free and equal bargainers they find exploitation and class antagonism as the result: the capitalist master and exploiter, the worker actually the slave.
 Not by violating the principle of juridical equality, but by acting according to it the result is a situation that actually is its violation.
 This is the inner contradiction of capitalist production, indicating that it can be only a transition system.
 So it can give no surprise that the same contradiction appears in its political form" (Workers' Councils).